 With the Wii’s Virtual Console and the Wii U/3DS Virtual Consoles building on top of that, Nintendo had all of its greatest games playable on their modern systems.

-Unfortunately, the Nintendo Switch offers no backwards compatibility to speak of… except for emulated NES games.
-They score a hard last in this category as of 2018.
+Unfortunately, the Nintendo Switch offers no backward compatibility to speak of… except for emulated NES games.
+They score a hard last in this category as of 2019.

 PlayStation Backwards Compatibility

 Similar to Nintendo, PlayStation used to do pretty well in this category.
 The launch PS3 could play PS2 and PS1 games, but later models of the PS3 removed PS2 compatibility to cut down on prices.

 The PS4 has no direct backwards compatibility to speak of, only PS Now, a subscription service that offers access to streaming PS3 titles.
 PS2 games can also be purchased from the PS Store and emulated, but as of now, there are only very few PS1 titles with the same treatment.

 Xbox is doing the best of the consoles here.